Shine Lawyers Main Logo

 Can I represent myself, or do I need a workers’ compensation lawyer?

-It is possible to legally represent yourself when making a claim however, doing so successfully will likely require a thorough understanding of the law, your legal rights and entitlements, and a commitment to actively pursue the case to move it forward.
+It is possible to legally represent yourself when making a claim for industrial deafness in Australia however, doing so successfully will likely require a thorough understanding of:

 Without an experienced workers’ compensation lawyer in your corner, it can be difficult to identify and highlight the strengths of your case.

-Without the right legal advice and support, you then may not receive the compensation you're entitled to.
+You then may not receive the hearing loss compensation you're entitled to.
 A lawyer can help you maximise your lump sum entitlements.

 Why trust Shine to be my workers’ compensation lawyers?

-At Shine Lawyers, we put your first.
+At Shine Lawyers, we put you first.
 We’ve been standing up for the rights of everyday Australians for over 45 years.
 As one of Australia’s largest litigation law firms, we are here to help you get the justice you deserve.

 Our empathy, understanding and expertise is why we’re ahead of the pack.
 We’ll stand with you and guide you through every step of the way.